 If you have any questions or comments, drop a comment below!

-Easy Song Licensing has provided an update on their business!
+Easy Song has provided an update on their business!

-About 1 year ago, we followed up with Easy Song Licensing to see how they've been doing since we published this article.
+7 months ago, we followed up with Easy Song to see how they've been doing since we published this article.

 Hey! 👋 I'm Pat Walls, the founder of Starter Story.